boisghur/Chess/README.md

 I recently started playing chess but I didn't want to pay for a chess.com membership, which is required if you wanna solve puzzles, so decided to build my own game.

-I decided to use python because, prior to this game, I had only used python for data analytics and to build Choose your own adventure games.
+I decided to use python because, prior to this game, I had only used python for data analytics and to build 'Choose Your Own Adventure' type games.

 ## Completed: